 What is limestone neoprene?

 Let’s rewind to the 1930s when synthetic foamed rubber was invented and was called neoprene.
 At that time, wetsuits didn’t exist yet, especially not to be used for surfing.
-The first wetsuits were developed for army divers, so they could stay in cold water for longer.
+The first wetsuits were developed for army divers, so they could stay in cold water longer.
 Neoprene is an elastomer with the chemical name polychloroprene.
 Polychloroprene is produced through a chemical process by binding strings of a clear liquid called chloroprene together.
-The original oldskool chloroprene wetsuits are made with petroleum-based chemicals, which are harmful to the environment.
+The original oldschool chloroprene wetsuits were made with petroleum-based chemicals, which are harmful to the environment.
 Consequently, neoprene has been reinvented over the years to our benefit.

 Limestone neoprene wetsuits